How to be a site guide

 A Site Guide is an experienced SchemingMind user, who helps new members of the site learn the ropes at SchemingMind.
 The main activity of the Site Guide is playing Welcome Games - the first game that every new member will play.
 There is a small reward for playing those games; if the new player decides to pay for full membership, the person who played the Welcome Game against him gets two extra months of full membership.

-1. How to start playing Welcome Games
+How to start playing welcome games

-There are special options in the ChallengePreferences window.
+There are special options in the Challenge Preferences window.
 Once you click the check-box I will act as a 'guide' for new players and save this preference, you start being considered as Welcome Game player.
-You can consider setting also the next option (Allow welcome games even if I am over my quota), if you do this, you will be considered even if it would mean playing more games, than your current Challenge Preferences allow.
+You can consider setting a limit to the number of welcome games that can be allocated to you.

-2. Welcome Game characteristics
+Welcome game characteristics

 Welcome Games are games of normal chess, played with standard (30+1) clock.

-3. What are Welcome Games for
+What are Welcome Games for

 There are two main purposes of the Welcome Games: